 The KDI School Student Forum is a student-driven gathering for academic research..
 Students team up to form a research group based on their region or policy area of interest.
-Each research group will discuss and choose a thematic issue, and perform various research data analysis, ect. activities: interview, seminar, conference, case study, literature review,
+Each research group will discuss and choose a thematic issue, and perform various research activities: interview, seminar, conference, case study, literature analysis, ect.